-Click here for more information on the e-waste ban in Victoria.
+Learn about the e-waste ban in Victoria.

-How to recycle Computers at work
+How to recycle computers at work

 There are some recycling companies that offer national collection services for commercial quantities of computers.
-To find a commercial computer recycling service for your workplace or business, visit BusinessRecycling.com.au
+To find a commercial computer recycling service for your workplace or business, visit Business Recycling.

 - Older style monitors contain cathode ray tubes (CRT) which contain lead.

-Electronic products that are collected for recycling generally undergoes a manual dismantling process.
-The individual materials such as printed circuit boards, cabling, glass and plastics are recovered and then processed so that they can be used as raw materials to produce new products.
+Electronic products that are collected for recycling generally undergo a manual dismantling process.
+The individual materials such as printed circuit boards, cables, glass and plastics are recovered and then processed so they can be used as raw materials to produce new products.